Mayank-Prakash-Sharma18/math-english/content/reasoning-beginner/puzzles/match-making-puzzles.md

 Explanation:<br>
 <div class="Exp">

-There are 2 dimensions in this question: Professors, and Days.
-So, it's a 2-D question.
+There is only 1 dimension in this question: Days.
+So, it's a 1-D question.
+It means, it should be easy to solve.
+These kinds of questions should be attempted first in the exam.

 Using statements 2, 3 and 4, we get two cases.